codecentric/chaos-monkey-spring-boot/README.md

 As you can see, you don't have to change the source code!

 ## Dynamic Configuration at runtime
-Since version 1.5.0 and 2.0.0 the Chaos Monkey for Spring Boot can be configured at runtime via a Spring Boot Actuator Endpoint.
+The Chaos Monkey for Spring Boot can be configured at runtime via a Spring Boot Actuator Endpoint.

 > Take a look at the current [snapshots](#snapshots) and [documentation](#releases).